evandcoleman/remuxer/README.md

 Remuxer will take an x264/ac3 MKV file and output an mp4 file with the same streams plus a stereo AAC stream.
 Subtitle streams will also be copied.

+If `Dolby Digital Out` is enabled on the Apple TV, the 5.1 ac3 track will passthrough to your receiver.

 # Installation

 1. This project uses CocoaPods.
 After installing CocoaPods, run `pod install` from the project directory